 Also make a point of using the phrase ‘take turns', and demonstrate this for your child.
 “Dad and I are taking turns watering the garden.”
 The more he hears these phrases and sees peaceful actions alongside them, the more normal sharing and taking turns will seem.

-Our kids develop on their own timeline.
+Our kids develop on their own timelines.
 Be patient, and know that stomping your feet and insisting your child share will likely have the opposite of your intended effect.
 Your child will learn to share.
 Eventually.
-While you’re waiting, take a deep breath and enjoy him for who he is right now.
+While you're waiting, take a deep breath and enjoy him for who he is right now.